 Reflect is an innovative approach to adult learning and social change, which fuses the theories of Paulo Freire with participatory methodologies.
 Originally developed by international development charity ActionAid through pilot projects in Bangladesh, Uganda and El Salvador, Reflect is now used in over 500 organisations in around 70 countries worldwide.

 Awarded the UN International Literacy Prize in 2003 and 2005 for the way in which it has revolutionised adult learning, the approach challenges teacher or text-driven work, placing learners at the centre of their own process.
 Discussion and language learning are based on rich visual materials developed by the practitioners themselves and related to their own immediate experiences.

+In the early 2000s, ActionAid began to explore the potential for using Reflect approaches in the UK and they funded the Reflect for ESOL project to research, disseminate and train ESOL teachers in the approach.
 EFA staff were involved in the project and research on the Reflect methodology was later developed through EFA’s research and training work.
 EFA brought the community organising and social action expertise and Reflect, the graphic tools and language and literacy theory (eg. emerging language).
 We were both inspired by Paulo Freire.